 The qualitative analysis has some subjectivity, so the results should be taken with caution, since they could not be extrapolated to other HEIs, due to the diversity of characteristics, structure, normative framework and philosophy.
 However, it is a first approach to the relationship between the SDGs and the philosophy of the HEIs, making it the basis for other research, to model and support long-term actions rooted in the substantive functions of UAEMex.

 Support

-Julia Guadalupe García-Arce is a fellow student of the National Council of Science and Technology in the National Quality Postgraduate Programme.
+Julia Guadalupe García-Arce is a fellow student of the National Board of Science and Technology in the National Program of Quality Masters.